Oct 1st 2021

 • A beautiful, rare left-hand drive example of Aston Martin’s most iconic model, the DB5 is globally recognised due to its role in the Bond film franchise, most recently in the current release – No Time To Die

-• Originally delivered new to New York, USA, in 1964, it was brought to Paris in 1987 where it was regularly used until it was sold to a Dutch owner in 2000. it was subsequently purchased by the Kuwait Royal family in 2006s.
+• Originally delivered to P H Folwell of Bronxsville, New York, USA, in 1964.
+In 1987 it travelled to Paris where it was regularly used until it was sold to a Dutch owner in 2000.
+It was subsequently purchased by the Kuwait Royal family in 2006.

 • Extensive history outlining its ownership and maintenance, prior to its full, bare metal restoration and rebuild by McGurk Performance Cars.

 Aston Martin specialists, McGurk Performance Cars, has undertaken a full, bare metal restoration of a 1964 Aston Martin DB5 during the 2020 lockdown.
 McGurk Performance Cars owner, John McGurk bought the car in March 2020 with the intention of a light restoration on it, but with lockdown meaning nobody could travel to look at it, the project escalated into a full bare metal restoration.

 Delivered in 1964 to Aston Martin concessionaire J S Inskip, 64th Street, New York, USA, it left the UK painted in California Sage (a light metallic green) with a white gold interior, white wall tyres, a heated screen, Motorola radio, powered aerial and air conditioning.
 It lived in the USA until it made its way back to Europe in the 1980s where it was purchased at auction by Jean-Marie Cousty, a member of the French Aston Martin Owners Club, who enjoyed it for two decades in and around Paris before he sold it in 2000.
 It left France, going to Holland before later being bought by the Kuwait Royal Family.